It makes for a disappointing attempt at planning your weekends.

 Xfinity Center in past years had scheduled an average of 36 to 40 events per season.
 This year there were events planned through December, all of which have been canceled.

-There are 18 events listed as rescheduled next year, from June through October, including the legendary rock band Chicago in July and country music duo Brooks & Dunn in September.
+There are 18 events listed as rescheduled for next year, from June through October, including the legendary rock band Chicago in July and country music duo Brooks & Dunn in September.

 In an emailed statement, Don Law, president of Xfinity owner Live Nation, based in Los Angeles, hailed the financial benefits the venue brings to Mansfield and surrounding communities.

 “At its core, live music venues bring people together and are vital to the city of Boston.
 Our venues like the Xfinity Center in Mansfield are an integral part of the community, generating an economic impact of upwards of $20 million, creating hundreds of jobs for local residents and stimulating the countless local businesses from fan activity before or after events through tourism, lodging, transportation dining, and more,” Law said.